 Re-assess your credit card processing

-By examining your credit card processing statement, you’ll be able to get a clearer picture of how much you’re paying, so then you can negotiate with the processor to obtain better rates.
-For example, if your credit card processor is using a tiered pricing structure where your transactions are classified into qualified, mid-qualified, and non-qualified rates, then you are likely overpaying for credit card processing.
+By examining your credit card processing statement, you’ll be able to get a clearer picture of how much you’re paying.
+You can then negotiate with the processor to obtain better rates.
+For example, suppose your credit card processor uses a tiered pricing structure where your transactions are classified into qualified, mid-qualified, and non-qualified rates.
+In that case, you are likely overpaying for credit card processing.

 Moreover, you’re not aware of it as the tiered pricing system is notoriously known for its lack of transparency.
 This is why you should go with a provider that offers flat-rate pricing, membership pricing, or interchange-plus pricing, as these have lower rates and are more transparent.